-Sixth form colleges exist in some areas (not in Scotland).
+Sixth form colleges exist in some areas (excluding Scotland).
 Some colleges are privately run, often specialising in a particular vocational area.

-Adult residential colleges offer opportunities for teaching in special interest subjects such as archaeology, painting and philosophy, although these are determined by geographic availability.
+Adult residential colleges offer opportunities for teaching in special interest subjects such as archaeology, painting and philosophy.

-FE teachers may also work in the Prison Service (whose education service is usually contracted out to FE colleges), in the armed forces education branch and in company training departments.
+FE teachers may also work in the prison service, the armed forces education branch or in company training departments.
 There are some opportunities in organisations offering vocational and basic skills training to young people and adults, for example those on government work-based training schemes.

-Many FE teachers have portfolio careers and are employed by a number of organisations, sometimes on short-term contracts, while also working in their specialist area in other capacities outside education.
+Many FE teachers have portfolio careers and are employed by a number of organisations, sometimes on short-term contracts, while also working in their specialist area outside of education.

 Look for job vacancies at:

-If you complete a Level 5 qualification in education and training, you will be able to apply to the Society for Education and Training (SET) for Qualified Teacher Learning and Skills (QTLS) status.
-You will also need to have SET membership and complete a process of professional formation to show you can use the skills and knowledge you gained during your training effectively in your work.
+If you've completed a Level 5 or above qualification in education and training, you can apply to the Society for Education and Training (SET) for Qualified Teacher Learning and Skills (QTLS) status.
+You'll need to have SET membership and complete a process of professional formation to show you can use the skills and knowledge you gained during your training effectively in your work.

-QTLS status is equal to QTS (qualified teacher status), which primary and secondary school teachers hold.
-Having QTLS demonstrates your knowledge and skills are at a certain professional level and can help with career development.
+QTLS status is equal to qualified teacher status (QTS), which primary and secondary school teachers hold.
+Having QTLS shows your knowledge and skills are at a certain professional level and can help with career development.
 To find out more see the Society for Education and Training: Gaining QTLS.

-If you become a member of SET, you will need to show a commitment to continuing professional development (CPD).
+If you become a member of SET, you'll need to carry out continuing professional development (CPD).
 SET provides an online resource for recording CPD activities and also has various CPD resources including webinars, online learning programmes, toolkits and workshops.

-You could move into college management in areas such as:
+You could also move into college management in areas such as:

 - quality standards.

-Management posts often require relevant professional qualifications and experience and attract suitably qualified applicants from outside the education sector.
-Therefore, it may be necessary to pursue appropriate professional qualifications while working as a teacher, such as an MBA or an NVQ in Advice and Guidance.
+Management posts often require relevant professional qualifications and experience, and also attract qualified applicants from outside the education sector.

-It is also possible to move into other branches of education, such as higher education or training.
-If you are a member of SET and have Qualified Teacher Learning and Skills (QTLS) status, you can work as a qualified teacher in a school.
+It's also possible to move into other branches of education, such as higher education or training.
+If you're a member of SET and have QTLS status, you can work as a qualified teacher in a school.